 Is there a time limit for complaining?

-You should submit your complaint within 12 months of the conduct or matter that you wish to be reviewed (or within 12 months of you having reasonably become aware of it).
+Complaints should be submitted within 12 months of the conduct or matter that you wish to be reviewed, or within 12 months of you reasonably becoming aware of it.

 What happens to my complaint about the FRC?

 Once we receive your complaint, there is a two stage process:

 - Internal Review of your complaint by the FRC’s Central Complaints Manager.
 Their decision on the substance of the complaint will be final and cannot be appealed.

 - External Review by our Independent Complaints Reviewer (ICR) of complaints about the process or service provided by the Internal Review.
 They will not overturn the decision but may make recommendations to improve processes.
 They may ask the FRC to reconsider their prior review.